Siem4all/Blood_Managment_System/readme.rst

 7. (optional) Change the admin@gmail.com by your email.

-8. Write localhost/project name in the URL.
+8. Write localhost/blood in the URL.

 9. Login credentials